Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

-When the brain is active, it sends messages from one nerve cell (neuron) to another.
-These messages travel through a combination of electrical and chemical signals.
 When a message is passed from one neuron to the next, an electrical impulse triggers the release of chemicals into the gap between two neurons.
 This space is called the synaptic cleft.

 One of the main chemicals released to help the message continue over the synaptic cleft is called glutamate.